alexey1607/scalyr-community/guides/an-in-depth-guide-to-nginx-metrics.md

   *  **Nginx Status Modules** - The most direct way to get the goods.
 Data is available either through polling a configurable web page (such as /status) or via embedded variables that can be output to log files.
 Note:  Polling is the preferred method of access, as Nginx does not provide embedded variables for all of the status module.

   *  **Log Files** - Nginx, like most web servers, maintains an "access log" with a record of each request handled.
 Additional metrics can be synthesized from the access log if your monitoring tools are able to analyze log data.
-You can use the [`log_format`](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) directive to instruct Nginx to include additional information (obtained from Nginx variables) in each log record.
+You can use the [`log_format`](http://nginx.org/en/docs/http/ngx_http_log_module.html#log_format) directive to instruct Nginx to include [variable values](#variables) in each log record.
+Your monitoring tools can then use those variables values as the inputs for your synthetic metrics.

 ## <a name="connections"></a> It's All About The Connections